moward98/ML-page/README.md

 The goal of this project was to use Python and OpenCV to create an image processing pipeline to detect the lane lines in a video taken from a car travelling along a road.
-The pipeline I created has the following steps:
+The pipeline I created has the following steps:DELETE THIS

 1. Convert RGB image to grayscale